lerna/lerna/commands/run/README.md

 `--concurrency` option and the number of open slots is determined by `--concurrency` minus the number of ongoing operations.
 The end result is a visualization of the parallel execution of your scripts.

-The default location of the performance profiles is at the root of your project.
+The default location of the performance profile output is at the root of your project.

 ```sh
 $ lerna run build --profile